 - Contents of This Section:

-The advisors of the Student Welcome Center are available to assist new students in deciding which classes to take during their first semester, choosing a major or directing them to the proper resource on campus that fits their needs.
+The advisors of the Center for Student Services are available to assist new students in deciding which classes to take during their first semester, choosing a major or directing them to the proper resource on campus that fits their needs.

 After the initial semester’s scheduling, all students are assigned a long-term faculty advisor from their declired program of study.